u10int/Kinetic/README.md

 ======
 A flexible tweening library for iOS in Swift2 similar to [GSAP](http://greensock.com/gsap) and inspired by [Cheetah](https://github.com/suguru/Cheetah).

-**NOTE** This project is still a work in progress and may not by fully suitable for production usage.
-More extensive documentation will also be added along the way.

 Requirements
 ----
 - iOS 8.0+